 Please see reports and think about how much you’ve heard from the NEC, or not, since then.

 That broad coalition ended two years ago, and I ran as a left independent candidate.
 I was nominated by 179 constituencies, but lost in the ballot.
 I am now standing again, still committed to accountability, members’ rights and a left policy agenda.
-Please ask your CLP to consider nominating me – a flyer can be read and downloaded here
+Please ask your CLP to consider nominating me – a letter for CLPs is here, and a flyer is here.

 On the NEC I Will Work To